raymondwqb/STAT-W4201/README.md

 Create by Qianbo Wang

-This folder contains the file of homeworks on STAT W4201, advanced data analysis, by professor Alem.
+This folder contains the file of homeworks on STAT W4201, Advanced Data Analysis
+By Professor [Demissie Alemayehu](http://www.stat.columbia.edu/~alem/) in Columbia University.

 Each folder contains:
 > 1. a tex file, which is the homework answers by LaTeX.